ACV facts & figures

 Electric car buying is no longer limited to the wealthy, and there’s a range of options from more affordable commuter cars to luxury EVs.
 Electric car prices have changed so that a wide range of your customers can find something they’re sure to love.
 But new EVs might be less affordable than used ones, particularly for middle-class and working-class consumers.

 Because of these factors, it might be time to consider stocking more used EV cars, and EV auctions are a great way to make this happen.
 Prices for these have increased, too though — over 25% since Q1 2021.
 So it’s essential to be well-informed and buy the cars that have the best chance of helping you increase your revenue.

 Most of your customers want the longest range for their dollar, so people are looking for good deals on quality EVs.
 Your customers may also be increasingly aware that, with high gas prices, EV ownership can be cheaper than gas car ownership, especially in the long term.

 What Are The Best Used Electric Cars on The Market?

 Though the best cars for your dealership depend on what your customers are looking for, the ones listed here can be great choices.
 In particular, the 2017 Chevrolet Bolt EV and 2017 Hyundai Ioniq Electric are available on the used car market at a significant discount compared to new models.
 For customers seeking commuter cars, there are some great short-range used cars available for under $20,000.
 And for those seeking luxury cars, there are fantastic high-end offerings from Tesla, Audi, and Jaguar.

 So, are electric cars worth it for your business?
 If you can stock them, yes.
 They present a huge opportunity.
 If you can add some of these EVs to your inventory, the opportunity to increase your revenue is significant.
-Here’s your guide to the best electric cars to buy used.
+Here’s your guide to the best used electric cars to stock your dealership.